-And when the loans are repaid and cancelled, the capital project
+And when the loans are repaid and cancelled, the capital

 Now consider green investment.
 Today there are green technologies

 that can provide clean, renewable energy.
-However, they are
+However, they

-loans these technologies could become viable.
+be interest-free loans these technologies could become viable.

 Ah! say the know-alls - such money squeezes out the private